 In addition to aligning with these goals, FCPS works closely with Fairfax County and its Environmental Vision which recognizes the responsibility to be good stewards to ensure a sustainable future.
 The vision focuses on two key principles: (1) to conserve our limited natural resources and (2) to commit to providing the resources needed to protect our environment.
-The Joint Environmental Taskforce (JET) goals are outlined briefly later in this document.
-FCPS will be working to integrate those goals into FCPS policy and initiatives as we move forward.
+The Joint Environmental Taskforce (JET) made several recommendations that are outlined briefly later in this document.
+FCPS will be working to integrate those recommendations into FCPS policy and initiatives as we move forward.